Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Introduction

 \IEEEPARstart{A}{s} a key application of \gls{isac}, which aims to augment wireless communication systems with sensing capabilities by leveraging existing wireless infrastructure \cite{Liu2022JSAC}, wireless LAN systems with device-free sensing capability have attracted significant attention in recent years \cite{Ma2019wifi,Tan2022IOT,Chen2023ACM}.
 By exploiting ubiquitous \mbox{Wi-Fi} transmissions, numerous studies have demonstrated the feasibility of monitoring human respiration, gait, and daily activities without requiring the target to carry any dedicated device.
 These capabilities have enabled a broad range of applications in healthcare, smart living environments, and ambient intelligence, while benefiting from the low deployment cost and widespread availability of commercial \mbox{Wi-Fi} networks.

-Early \mbox{Wi-Fi} sensing studies primarily relied on coarse metrics such as \gls{rssi} \cite{Moussa2009PERCOM,Seifeldin2013TMC}.
+Early \mbox{Wi-Fi} sensing studies relied on coarse metrics such as \gls{rssi} \cite{Moussa2009PERCOM,Seifeldin2013TMC}.
 A major turning point was the release of the Linux 802.11n \gls{csi} tool \cite{Halperin2011SIGCOMM}, which enabled researchers to access \gls{csi} from \gls{cots} IEEE 802.11n devices.
 In this context, CSI refers to the complex-valued \gls{cfr} measured across \gls{ofdm} subcarriers.
-From a communication-system perspective, CSI is obtained for communication purposes such as equalization, precoding, and link adaptation, rather than being designed specifically for sensing purposes.
-Throughout this paper, the terms CSI and CFR are used interchangeably: CSI is used when referring to channel measurement and acquisition, while CFR denotes the frequency-domain representation of the channel and its Fourier-transform relationship to the \gls{cir}, which represents the channel in the delay domain.
+From a communication-system perspective, CSI is obtained for communication purposes such as equalization, precoding, and link adaptation, rather than being designed for sensing purposes.
+Throughout this paper, the terms CSI and CFR are used interchangeably: CSI is used when referring to channel measurement, while CFR denotes the frequency-domain representation of the channel and its Fourier-transform relationship to the \gls{cir}, which represents the channel in the delay domain.

-This CSI acquisition capability has triggered extensive research on CSI-based \mbox{Wi-Fi} sensing, including motion-related sensing based on temporal variations of the wireless channel, as summarized in representative surveys such as \cite{Ma2019wifi,Tan2022IOT,Chen2023ACM}.
-More recently, \mbox{Wi-Fi} sensing has matured beyond ad-hoc research prototypes, culminating in the standardization of IEEE 802.11bf \cite{Du2025CSTO}, which defines channel measurement procedures to explicitly support a wide range of sensing use cases, including range, motion, and gesture detection, within \mbox{Wi-Fi} networks.
+This CSI acquisition capability has triggered research on CSI-based \mbox{Wi-Fi} sensing, including motion-related sensing based on temporal variations of the wireless channel, as summarized in surveys such as \cite{Ma2019wifi,Tan2022IOT,Chen2023ACM}.
+More recently, \mbox{Wi-Fi} sensing has matured, culminating in the standardization of IEEE 802.11bf \cite{Du2025CSTO}, which defines channel measurement procedures to support sensing use cases, including range, motion, and gesture detection.